The Dean’s Awards for Community Leadership

 Andrew L. Kaufman Pro Bono Service Award

-The Andrew L. Kaufman Pro Bono Service Award is granted each year in honor of Professor Andrew Kaufman, who has been instrumental in creating and supporting the Pro Bono Service Program at HLS.
+The Andrew L. Kaufman Pro Bono Service Award is granted each year in honor of Professor Andrew Kaufman ’54, who has been instrumental in creating and supporting the Pro Bono Service Program at HLS.
 The award is given to the J.D. student(s) in the graduating class who exemplifies the pro bono public spirit and an extraordinary commitment to improving and delivering high quality volunteer legal services to disadvantaged communities.
 Selection is based on the documented clinical, SPO, and extracurricular service to law-related public service projects or organizations; the quality of work they performed; and the impact of their work on the community.
-The award comes with a $2500 honorarium.
-For more information, contact the Office of Clinical and Pro Bono Programs, WCC 3085
+The award comes with an honorarium.
+For more information, contact the Office of Clinical and Pro Bono Programs, WCC 3085.

 David A. Grossman Exemplary Clinical Student Award

-The Office of Clinical and Pro Bono Programs recognizes a graduating student who embodies the pro bono spirit of David Grossman and exemplifies putting theory into practice through clinical work.
+The Office of Clinical and Pro Bono Programs recognizes a graduating student who embodies the pro bono spirit of the late Clinical Professor David Grossman ’88 and exemplifies putting theory into practice through clinical work.
 The student winner has demonstrated excellence in representing individual clients, undertaking group advocacy or policy reform projects.
 In addition, in keeping with the clinical teaching model, the student has been self-reflective and shown thoughtfulness and compassion in his/her practice and has contributed to the clinical community at HLS in a meaningful way.
 The winner will receive a cash prize.
-For more information, contact the Office of Clinical and Pro Bono Programs, WCC 3085
+For more information, contact the Office of Clinical and Pro Bono Programs, WCC 3085.

 George Leisure Award